tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 ## HashiCorp Vault & External Secrets Operator
-The External Secrets Operator does not only connect to secret management products provided by the big cloud vendors.
-If you have bigger security concerns than the mere storing of secrets, you might be using something like [Hashicorp Vault][vault] to control not only your secrets, but also they way they are created and managed.
+When your team is small, it's OK to throw all your secrets in one bucket.
+As your team grows, you'll need tools to manage how your secrets are created and who can access them.

+[Hashicorp Vault][vault] can help!

+And the external secrets operator in the last section can connect to Vault too.
+For this example I've installed a vault instance directly on the kubernetes cluster, but in theory it could live anywhere.
-If you’re using ESO already, all you have to do is allow kubernetes to access your vault by creating a role for it.
+All you have to do is allow kubernetes to access your vault by creating a role for it.
 You can make this role as granular as you like, for example, only allowing access to specific secrets or paths.

-In the secret store we then point to the kubernetes authentication secret stored in Vault.
+In the Secret Store we then point to the kubernetes authentication secret stored in Vault.
 ```bash
 $ vault policy write eso-policy -<<EOF
 path "kv/data/vault-secret"